 - Antibiotics to eradicate infection

-Patients that have had numerous infections may be at risk of visual impairment or blindness due to the turning in of the eyelashes.
+Patients who have had numerous trachoma infections may be at risk of visual impairment or blindness due to the turning in of the eyelashes.
 Trichiasis surgery can be performed to reverse the direction of the eyelashes and simply prevent the deterioration of sight.
 This also offers the added benefit of a higher quality of life for the individuals.